Speeding makes crashes more likely and more likely to be deadly.

 Many jurisdictions treat automated enforcement citations just like parking tickets in that the registered owner is liable.
 Similarly, just as parking tickets do not result in points or are not recorded on a driver's record, many jurisdictions do not assess points or make a record of automated enforcement citations.

-- 140 communities have speed camera programs as of July 2014.
-This includes statewide work zone programs in Illinois, Maryland and Washington.
+- 142 communities have speed camera programs as of March 2017.
+This includes statewide work zone programs in Illinois, Maryland and Oregon.

 The following map and table summarize automated enforcement laws in each state and the District of Columbia.